 - 1.1 Prerequisites to using SystemC Cycle Models on page 1-10. - 1.2 Supported platforms, compilers, and simulators on page 1-11. - 1.3 Package contents on page 1-12.

 1.1 Prerequisites to using SystemC Cycle Models

 Review the prerequisites in this section for using Arm SystemC Cycle Models.

-See the Cycle Model SystemC Runtime Installation Guide (101146) for information about supported Runtime and GCC versions.
+Details about the following prerequisites can be found in the Cycle Model SystemC Runtime Installation Guide (101146):